soderlind/remove-comments-are-closed/readme.txt

 == Description ==

 On posts where comments are closed, the plugin will remove the text 'Comments are closed.'
-The plugin supports any languages/text domains, and will remove the text from themes and plugins.
+The plugin supports any languages/text domain, and will remove the text from themes and plugins.

-For more information, please see the [plugin home page](http://soderlind.no/archives/2012/01/11/wordpress-plugin-remove-comments-are-closed/)
+View the plugin source code at the [plugin home page](http://soderlind.no/archives/2012/01/11/wordpress-plugin-remove-comments-are-closed/)

 == Installation ==